Victoria Harrison, MA

 Victoria Harrison, a founding director of the Center for the Study of Natural Systems, now serves as the Current Director of the Board and directs programs in Houston, Texas.
 She develops and teaches in educational programs, provides supervision consultation, and is active in research projects and writing.

-Ms. Harrison began to study at Georgetown University Family Center in 1976 after graduation from Rice University and from a Master’s program at Antioch University.
+Ms. Harrison began studying at Georgetown University Family Center in 1976 after graduating from Rice University and a Master’s program at Antioch University.
 She continued to study and work at GFC while developing a private practice and working in community services in Baltimore, Maryland.

-Ms. Harrison is licensed to practice psychotherapy in Texas as a Marriage and Family Therapist and to provide training and supervision by Texas Marriage and Family Therapy Association.
+Ms. Harrison was licensed to practice psychotherapy in Texas as a Marriage and Family Therapist until April 2024.
+She now provides clinical consultation and coaching with people who are involved in the study and practice of Bowen theory .
+She includes self-regulation training with and without Neurofeedback in her services.
 She studied Biofeedback at the Georgetown Family Center Biofeedback Program established by Lilian Rosenbaum, LCSW-C, BCB, Ph.D., and later Neurofeedback with Priscilla Friesen, LCSW.
 She held national certification through the Biofeedback Certification Institute of America.
-Ms. Harrison currently integrates neurofeedback with family systems psychotherapy in her clinical practice and teaching.

-The focus of Ms. Harrison’s clinical research is the impact of relationships in the family on the physiology responsible for health and reproduction.
-She was awarded the Caskie Research Award by Bowen Center for the Study of the Family in 2004 for her research on “Reactivity and Family Relationships in Development and Treatment of Symptoms that Impact Health and Reproduction with Endometriosis as a Model.”
+Ms. Harrison’s clinical research focuses on the impact of family relationships on the physiology responsible for health and reproduction.
+In 2004, Bowen Center for the Study of the Family awarded her the Caskie Research Award for her research on “Reactivity and Family Relationships in Development and Treatment of Symptoms that Impact Health and Reproduction with Endometriosis as a Model.”

 Research